ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 Those discussions are conducted among product owners, analysts and developers.
 A sub-team is then created (with one analyst and developers) and is dedicated to the topic.
-The needs are refined, and the amount of work needed to develop the whole concept of manual calculations is estimated.
+The needs are refined and the amount of work needed to develop the whole concept of manual calculations is estimated.

 #### Refining the idea
 The functionality needed to implement the manual calculations is now better understood by the sub-team responsible for this idea.
 The functionality is discussed, refined and cut into smaller increments to obtain workable user stories.
-All user stories together make possible the manual calculations but can be developed separately.
+All user stories together make the manual calculations possible, but can be developed separately.

-The user stories are described in detail with preconditions, post-conditions, use cases for testing and dependencies if any.
+The user stories are described in detail with preconditions, post-conditions, use cases for testing and dependencies, if any.
 The user stories are also technically discussed at this stage.

 #### Realizing the idea